mbMosman/atbash-group-projects/README.md

 Farmers are required by the FDA to keep certain records about their business and production.
 These records are critical when food safety events happen.
 This record keeping can be difficult for farmers working in field and farm environments.
 The goal of this project is to develop an application to assist with this record keeping.

 This was previously explored by the Cypress UX cohort, with a series of wireframes produced for a potential application.
 There are some mock-ups from this that may be helpful when talking with the client, but do not assume that they must represent the application to develop.
 The scope will be smaller, and the mockup flow and layout may change as you develop your own scope and wireframes.

+(See sample forms in folder.
+Also includes samples from UX Mockups.)

 Application roles: